christopher-alves-dev/cc-store/README.md

 # Computer Peripherals E-commerce

 This project is an e-commerce platform specializing in selling computer peripherals.
-We offer a wide variety of products, from keyboards and mice to monitors and headsets, ensuring that users find everything they need to enhance their computing experience.
+It was built to study and practice web development with cutting-edge technologies.

 ## Demo
 - [FSW Store](https://cc-fsw-store.vercel.app/)